xplshn/tinybox/README.md

-# tinybox - Minimalist TUI Library
+# Tinybox - Minimalist TUI Library

 I needed a simple way to build terminal interfaces in Go.
 Everything out there was either massive (tcell), abandoned (termbox), or tried to force some architecture on me (bubbletea with its Elm thing).
 I just wanted to draw stuff on the screen and read keyboard input without pulling in half the internet.

-So I wrote tinybox.
+So I wrote Tinybox.
 It's one Go file, about 1000 lines.
 You can read the whole thing in an afternoon.
 Copy it into your project and modify it however you want.
 No dependencies, no build systems, no package managers.

 <img width="1278" height="372" alt="tb" src="https://github.com/user-attachments/assets/f2f2ea78-cbbb-49b9-a4e8-76ae04b259de" />